TeamMaestro/capacitor-single-sign-on/README.md

 ## Usage

 ### iOS
 This supports iOS SDK version 11+ (Important).
 The build will fail on SDK version 10 and below.
-Make sure to set your custom scheme in the `Info.plist`
+Set the iOS `minVersion` in your `capacitor.config.json` to at least `11.0`.
+Also, make sure to set your custom scheme in the `Info.plist`.

 ### Android